paigen11/eureka-services-example/README.md

-# Netflix Eureka, Docker, Java & NodeJS Example
+# Netflix Eureka, Java & NodeJS Example

 ## About This App